SonicSpice/Landing-Webpage/README.md

 **Week 2**
 <br />*__Implementing Navigation Menu, Home Page, and Importing Images__*
-<br /> I followed the Udacity video to begin the Navbar on landpage
-At first It was just a basic navbar with 4 buttons and 4 images.
-I realized that just having 4 buttons and 4 images with noting intersting to see, is too boring.
-So I decided to not only look at Udacity videos for help, but also the resources it offers.
-I do alot of research on the internet, especially youtube.com and with the help from different sites that explains coding "like w3schools. the information was very crucially relevant.
+<br /> I followed the Udacity video to begin the Navbar on landpageAt first It was just a basic navbar with 4 buttons and 4 images.
+I realized that just having 4 buttons and 4 images with noting intersting to see, is too boring.So I decided to not only look at Udacity videos for help, but also the resources it offers.
+I do alot of research on the internet, especially youtube.com and with the helpfrom different sites that explains coding "like w3schools. the information was very crucially relevant.

 **Week 3**
 <br /> *__Implementing Smooth Scroll__*